Azure/azure-sdk/docs/android/design.md

 {% include requirement/MAY id="android-pagination-subtypes" %} subclass the Azure Core paged and iterable APIs, where appropriate, to offer additional, service specific API to users.
 If this is done, the subtype must be named as it currently is, prefixed with the name of the service.
 For example, `SearchPagedAsyncCollection` and `SearchPagedIterable`.
 Subtypes are expected to be placed within a `util` package existing within the root package.

-{% include requirement/MUST id="android-pagination-distinct-types" %} use the same type for entities returned from a list operation vs. a get operation if those operations return different views of the same result.
-For example a list operation may provide only a minimal representation of each result, with the expectation that a get operation must be performed for each result to access the full representation.
-If the representations are compatible, reuse the same type for both the list and the get operation.
-Otherwise, it is permissible to use distinct types for each operation.

-{% include important.html content="Services should refrain from having a difference between the type of a particular entity as it exists in a list versus the result of a GET request for that individual item as it makes the client library's surface area simpler." %}

 {% include requirement/MUSTNOT id="android-pagination-large-get-iterator" %} expose an iterator over each individual item if getting each item requires a corresponding GET request to the service.
 One GET per item is often too expensive and so not an action we want to take on behalf of users.

 #### Methods Invoking Long Running Operations

-Long-running operations are uncommon in a mobile context.
+Some service operations, known as _Long Running Operations_ or _LROs_ take a long time (up to hours or days).
+Such operations do not return their result immediately, but rather are started, their progress is polled, and finally the result of the operation is retrieved.
+Long-running operations are uncommon in a mobile context, and so for now are not supported via azure-core libraries.
 If you feel like you need long running operations, contact the [Azure SDK mobile team](mailto:azuresdkmobileteam@microsoft.com) for advice.

-> TODO: Expand upon why LROs are uncommon in a mobile context.

 #### Conditional Request Methods